canonical/netplan/doc/netplan.md

     form ``addr/prefixlen``. ``addr`` is an IPv4 or IPv6 address as recognized by **``inet_pton``**(3) and ``prefixlen`` the number of bits of the subnet.

+    For virtual devices (bridges, bonds, vlan) if there is no address configured and DHCP is disabled, the interface may still be brought online, but will not be addressable from the network.

     Example: ``addresses: [192.168.14.2/24, "2001:1::1/64"]``

 ``gateway4``, ``gateway6`` (scalar)